-4) SAFETY.
+SAFETY.
 Riding in a manner that can be considered to be dangerous or a threat to the safety of other competitors will not be tolerated.
 All disputes under the rules shall be conducted on this principle.
 Each competitor, when in a position to do so, must render every possible assistance to a competitor in danger and assist organizers with any rescue information in the event of a rescue being needed.
 All details on medical and safety plan will be presented to riders during the official rider’s meeting.
 Responsibility of Competitors: It is the sole responsibility of each competitor to decide whether or not to start or to continue to race and to provide for his/her safety.

 UNSPORTSMANLIKE CONDUCT.
 Any members failing to conduct themselves at all times in a sportsmanlike manner and or give due regard to the authority of officials and the rights of opponents, spectators, members of the media or other persons, will be disqualified from the even.
 For the purpose of this rule, unsportsmanlike conduct is defined as any misconduct that is clearly abusive or detrimental to the sport but does not fall within the prohibition of any specific on-site offense contained in these rules.
 In addition, unsportsmanlike conduct shall include but not be limited to the giving, making, issuing, authorizing or endorsing any public statement having or designed to have an effect prejudicial or detrimental to the best interests of the Maui Kite Festival event, the organizers or the sport.